-Sheila Dikshit funeral at 2:30 pm today, Mortal remains now at Cong headquarters
+Sheila Dikshit cremated with State Honours, top leaders present

-New Delhi, July 21: Sheila Dikshit, the three-time chief minister of Delhi and senior Congress leader, passed away on Saturday afternoon after a prolonged illness at the age of 81.
+New Delhi, July 21: Sheila Dikshit, the three-time chief minister of Delhi and senior Congress leader was cremated at Delhi's Nigambodh Ghat with full state honours in presence of top leaders.

-At 3:55 pm, when she took her last breath at Escorts Apollo hospital, a glorious chapter of Delhi's rise to 21st century came to an end.
-Scores of people turned up to pay homage to former Delhi Chief Minister Sheila Dikhsit as her body was brought to the Congress headquarters on Sunday.
+Hundreds turned up to pay homage to Dikhsit as her body was brought to the Congress headquarters, where senior leaders Sonia Gandhi and Priyanka Gandhi Vadra also paid their last respects.

+Union Home Minister Amit Shah, Delhi Chief Minister Arvind Kejriwal, his deputy Manish Sisodia and Home Minister Satyendar Jain were among those who attended the last rites.

 Sheila Dikshit was the longest reigning chief minister of Delhi, serving for 15 years from 1998 to 2013.